zigius/docs/content/blog/serverless-as-simple-callbacks-with-pulumi-and-azure-functions/index.md

 ---
 title: "Serverless as Simple Callbacks with Pulumi and Azure Functions"
 authors: ["mikhail-shilkov"]
-tags: ["serverless", "Azure"]
+tags: [Azure/ACS, "Azure"]
 date: "2019-05-07"

-description: "The simplest way to take a Node.js function and deploy it to Azure cloud as an HTTP endpoint using Pulumi."
+summary: "The simplest way to take a Node.js function and deploy it to Azure cloud as an HTTP endpoint using Pulumi."
 ---

 _Today's guest post is from [Mikhail Shilkov](https://mikhail.io/), a